knat/XData/README.md

 ### Data Object Model(DOM)

-Data object model is a class library used to manipulate(create, modify, save, load, validate, etc) data.
+Data object model is a class library manipulating(create, modify, save, load, validate, etc) data.
 Currently there is only .NET implementation, but other implementations(Java, C++, etc) are definitely possible and welcomed.

 Below is the hierarchy of the DOM classes, "<...>" are abstract classes, otherwise concrete classes.
 All the classes are defined in namespace `XData`: